Sina MchunuResearch & Tech Content Writer

 - Establish your ideal customer profile (ICP): You need to zero in on your ideal clientele and learn everything you can about them.
 In doing so, you can narrow down your list of possible clients and decide whether they’re a good fit to pursue.

-- Identify promising leads: Make a list of prospects that match this ICP.
+- Identify promising leads: Make a list of prospects that match this B2B ICP.
+You can use tools such as sales automation AI to help you find these prospects.
 The next step is to compile information about these businesses into a list of potential leads for your sales staff to call and evaluate.

 - Conduct preliminary qualification: Check the organization out to determine whether it passes muster by using your own set of standards to evaluate it.